ssMaritime.com & ssMaritime.net

 *Both the above images were provided by the moderator & photographer Kostas Gatsos of WWW.Nautilia

 Strangely enough it would be in August 1992 that her cruise schedule was altered to include a number of weekend cruises “To Nowhere.”
-The very first of these was scheduled to depart on the evening of Friday August 21 and for all on board this would indeed be a “Voyage to remember!”
+The very first of these cruises was scheduled to depart on the evening of Friday August 21 and for all on board this would indeed be a “Voyage to remember!”

 This is an image of the Royal Pacific as seen in a Greek Newspaper reporting her sinking on August 24 1992